-- 1. The above specifications are those of CRAFCO product "Asphalt Rubber Plus Sealant." - 2.
+The above specifications are those of CRAFCO product "Asphalt Rubber Plus" dated December 2022.
 Other products may be available which meet or exceed these criteria and such products may be used, however, proof of conformance to criteria must be submitted with your bid.

-Type B, Crack and Joint Sealant:
+Type B, Crack and Joint Sealant

-The material used to seal the joints and cracks shall be a fiberized asphalt sealant and shall meet the following material properties and specification limits in Tables 3 and 4 and the sealant must contain $5 \pm 1/2$ % by weight polyester fibers blended with high quality modified asphalt cement.
+The material used to seal the joints and cracks shall be a fiberized asphalt sealant and shall meet the following material properties and specification limits in Tables 3 and 4 and the sealant must contain 5 +/- 1 % by weight polyester fibers blended with high quality modified asphalt cement.